Papa John's: We didn't mean to be 'divisive' on NFL protests

 The comments spurred a backlash on social media, made the company the butt of jokes on late night shows and forced it to distance itself from neo-Nazi groups.

-On Tuesday evening, Papa John's -- which has been a league sponsor since 2010 -- attempted an apology on Twitter.
+On Tuesday evening, Papa John's (PZZA) -- which has been a league sponsor since 2010 -- attempted an apology on Twitter.

 "The statements made on our earnings call were describing the factors that impact our business and we sincerely apologize to anyone that thought they were divisive," it said.
 "That definitely was not our intention."